isomerpages/imda-tradetrust/_community/Join Us.md

 key players to advance trade digitalization, creating a more seamless, accessible, and secure trade process for all.</p>
 <p>Be at the forefront of innovation and technology alongside industry leaders
-such as Exxon Mobil, Maersk, and PIL.</p>
+such as ExxonMobil, Maersk, and PIL.</p>
 <p>Still unsure?
 Validate the practical application of TradeTrust by joining
 our trial.
 No hardware installations or initial investment required.</p>
 <blockquote>